GoogleChromeLabs/puppy-content/content/en-US/api/fontVariantCaps.md

 browser_compatibility: api.CanvasRenderingContext2D.fontVariantCaps
 ---

 **When this feature ships, the content below will live on MDN under [developer.mozilla.org/en-US/docs/Web/CanvasRenderingContext2D/fontVariantCaps](https://developer.mozilla.org/en-US/docs/Web/CanvasRenderingContext2D/fontVariantCaps).**

 ## Description

 The `fontVariantCaps` property of `CanvasRenderingContext2D` allows developers to control the use of alternate glyphs for capital letters.
-If multiple size of capital letter glyphs are available for the chosen font, this `CanvasRenderingContext2D` property choose the one with appropriate size; otherwise, it syntheesizes small-caps by using uppercase glyphs.
+If multiple sizes of capital letter glyphs are available for the chosen font, this `CanvasRenderingContext2D` property will choose the one with appropriate size.
+Otherwise it synthesizes small-caps by using uppercase glyphs.
 The default value is `normal`.